-These easy methods to cool your home require no heavy machinery, and will help you conquer the heat through the power of science.
+These easy methods to cool your home require no heavy machinery and will help you conquer the heat through the power of science.

 You can also take advantage of the fact that hot air rises.
-Determine which side of your home is cooler (the side with more trees providing shade, for example) and open the downstairs windows on that side, and the upstairs windows on the opposite side.
-You’ve now effectively turned your home into an air cooling system.
+Determine which side of your home is cooler (the side with more trees providing shade, for example) and open the downstairs windows on that side and the upstairs windows on the opposite side.
+You’ve now effectively turned your home into an air-cooling system.

 For example, try covering your windows with removable film, which will prevent some of the Ultra-Violet rays from getting through without blocking all the light.
 The film can easily be taken off in the winter when you want the extra light and heat.
 Awnings and terrace covers will also help reduce the amount of sunlight hitting your windows without affecting visibility too much.

 Shielding your roof from the sunlight is also important.
 Special reflective paint, or painting your roof with lighter colours, can be very effective in protecting both your roof and your windows.

-Create a cold breeze
+3. Create a cold breeze

-Run ceiling fans counter clockwise
+4. Run ceiling fans counterclockwise

-In summer, you’ll want to have the fan running counter clockwise at high speed, as this creates a breeze effect, as opposed to the clockwise effect which forces warm air down.
+In summer, you’ll want to have the fan running counterclockwise at high speed, as this creates a breeze effect, as opposed to the clockwise effect, which forces warm air down.

 It’s common sense, but using an oven or stove creates more heat in your home.
 Since the weather is good, you might as well get out the grill and take advantage of warm summer evenings.

-Turn off the boiler
+6. Turn off the boiler

 Hot weather means you need less hot water.
 A water heating system naturally generates more heat in the home, so try to avoid turning on your hot water boiler for more than a couple of hours each day.

-Change the lighting
+7. Change the lighting

 If you’re still using incandescent light bulbs, you finally have a strong incentive to make the switch to energy-efficient bulbs.
 Ninety per cent of the energy from incandescent bulbs gets converted into heat.

-Change Your bedding
+8. Change Your bedding

-Improve your insulation
+9. Improve your insulation

 A little home maintenance will benefit you in a number of ways, with improved cooling being just one of them.
-Fixing air leaks makes it easier to control the temperature in your home without having to rely on heating or cooling mechanisms to rectify the imbalance.
+Fixing air leaks by checking your home’s insulation makes it easier to control the temperature in your home without having to rely on heating or cooling mechanisms to rectify the imbalance.